Explore core options to fine-tune the performance and behavior of Kafkorama Gateway.

 Certificate for JMX monitoring | keytool -genkeypair \ -dname "CN=jmx" \ -alias jmx \ -keyalg RSA -validity 3600 \ -keystore mykeystore.jks |

-You will be asked to set a password for the keystore if the file
+You will be asked to set a password for the keystore if it does not exist, or enter the existing password if it already exists.
+This password must be provided to the KeyStorePassword parameter.

-To securely configure your Kafkorama Gateway for the domain push.example.com
+To securely configure a Kafkorama Gateway for the domain push.example.com

 ListenEncrypted = push.example.com:443